AliciaMstt/GeoGenMX/scripts/5_EDA_genbank.md

 ![](5_EDA_genbank_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

+The phyla with the largest number of sequences were chosen from
+kingdoms: Metazoa, Viridiplantae and Fungi.

+Metazoa: 1)Chordata 2)Arthropoda

+Viridiplantae: 1)Magnoliophyta
+2)Pinophyta

+Fungi: 1)Basidiomycota 2)Ascomycota

-Genetic markers available for all organisms: The following analysis were made after excluding all the records that did not have any type of genetic sequence available, and only included For the data retrieved from Genbank, some of the sequences retrieved span more than one genetic marker, this was annotated accordingly in the database and is reflected on the marker column.
+Genetic markers available for all organisms:

+The following analysis were made after excluding all the records that did not have any type of genetic sequence available.

+For the data retrieved from Genbank, some of the sequences retrieved span more than one genetic marker, this was annotated accordingly in the database and is reflected on the marker column.

     ## # A tibble: 96 x 2
     ##    Marker                                      Number_sequences